ietf-wg-acme/acme/draft-ietf-acme-acme.md

 first, followed by any intermediate certificates that are needed to build a path to a trusted root.
 Servers SHOULD NOT include self-signed trust anchors.
 The client may request other formats by including an Accept header in its request.
-For example, the client may use the media type application/pkix-cert to request the end-entity certificate in DER format.
+For example, the client could use the media type `application/pkix-cert` to request the end-entity certificate in DER format.

 The server MAY provide one or more link relation header fields {{RFC5988}} with relation "alternate".
 Each such field should express an alternative certificate